Forest Farm Montessori Nursery / Children Aged 2 to 5+

 Booking a place: ideally you should apply at least two terms in advance, three is even better, especially if you wish to have a full choice over which days your child attends.

-We offer flexible solutions for families and their children made of the following options.
+We offer flexible solutions for families and their children.
 When you combine term time places with holiday club options we offer discounts that offer good value and represent a really unique day care alternative…

 Early Bird Sessions 8am to 8.30am-limited spaces only - at additional charge